Do we even have official beginnings and endings to relationships anymore, or do people just drift away and end up in new ones altogether?

 “Oh really?”
 Well, then, will you marry me?”
 I teased.

-To cut the long story short, this same bond would crumble and barely see through its first year.
+To cut the long story short, this same bond would crumble and never even celebrate its first anniversary.
 During the break up, which was by mutual consent, I asked to meet her so we can amicably part ways instead of the nasty text messages we had been exchanging.
 She was a little less than excited at the suggestion.

 “What do you want to meet up for?
 So you can give an official closing statement?” she barked on the phone.